28 May 2025

 Facades of the Future

-As the world evolves and requirements change, façade engineers are faced with an uphill battle to build increasingly complex structures whilst simultaneously satisfying a multitude of other requirements.
+As the world evolves and requirements change, façade and MEP engineers are faced with an uphill battle to build increasingly complex structures whilst simultaneously satisfying a multitude of other requirements.
 Developers in the MEA region are particularly demanding, considering the region’s harsh weather, the increasing impact of climate-change, appetite for aesthetically pleasing structures, growing focus on sustainable development, and tight project budgets.
 This panel discussion will explore:

 • The balancing act between form, function, sustainability and cost – what is the current order of priority and what should it actually be?